-3. The KTC Does Not Issue a Written Decision
+2. The KTC Does Not Issue a Written Decision

 The KTC does not issue a written decision with respect to Respondent's tariff.
 When the Kentucky Association institutes a change to the tariff - typically the change involves an increase in rates - it informs Mr. Debord of the change, and he stamps the document requesting the change "received."
 After 30 days, the change takes effect.
 Aside from stamping the document, there is no statement issued by the state.
 As Mr. Debord testified, "No action is approval."
-CCS ¶ 48-49.
+CCF ¶ 48-49.

-4. The KTC Does Not Hold Hearings
+3. The KTC Does Not Hold Hearings

-Aside from the original hearings in the 1950's or 1960's, where the state first approved the Kentucky Association's tariff, the state has never held a hearing to examine or analyze the collective rates contained in the Kentucky Association tariff.
-CCS ¶ 50.
-Since the only way the KTC could formally reject the Kentucky Association's collective tariff rate under Kentucky law the would be by setting the rates for a hearing, the KTC has obviously never formally rejected a tariff filed by Respondent.
-CCS ¶ 51.
+Since the original hearings in the 1950's or 1960's, where the state first approved the Kentucky Association's tariff, the state has not held hearings to examine or analyze the collective rates contained in the Kentucky Association tariff.
+CCF ¶ 50.
+Since the only way the KTC could formally reject the Kentucky Association's collective tariff rate under Kentucky law would be by setting the rates for a hearing, the KTC has obviously never formally rejected a tariff filed by Respondent.
+CCF ¶ 51.

 The KTC also does not receive any informal input from groups advocating on behalf of consumers.
-CCS ¶ 52.
+CCF ¶ 52.
 A Kentucky administrative regulation, 601 KY.
 ADMIN.
 REG. ("KAR") 1:070(c), contains requirements that must be followed if movers change the tariff rates.
 The requirements include the following: "if the change in the rates and charges involves an increase, then he shall also, and at the same time, cause a notice to be printed in a newspaper of general circulation in the area of his situs which shall give notice of the proposed increase, the old rates and charges, the proposed rates and charges, and which shall state that any interested party may protest said increase by filing a protest with the Transportation Cabinet in accordance with its rules and administrative regulations."
-Respondent's Memo at 37.
+CCF ¶ 32.
 Mr. Debord testified in response to a leading question by Respondent's counsel that the KTC enforced 601 KAR 1:070.
 CX 116 (Debord Tr., I) 71:13-72:6.
-However, there is no evidence that any such notices have been published in newspapers and Respondent has cited to no documents in support of its contention that this provision is enforced.
-In addition, none of Respondent's exhibits supports the contention that notices of this type are published in newspapers.
+However, there is no evidence that any such notices have been published in newspapers, and none of Respondent's exhibits supports the contention that notices of this type, in fact, are published in newspapers.

-5. The KTC Does Not Receive Justification for Rate Increases
+4. The KTC Does Not Receive Justification for Rate Increases

 When Respondent seeks a rate increase, it submits a list of the changes it is making and, at most, a one page cover letter requesting that the increase be permitted to take effect.
-CCS ¶ 54.
+CCF ¶ 54.
 Respondent does not submit, nor does the KTC require, any business records, economic study, or cost justification data.
-CCS ¶ 54.
-And while Mr. Debord alludes to informal verbal discussions he may have with movers prior to the KTC's receipt of requests for rate increase, Respondent does not cite a specific example of such a conversation.
-Respondent's Rule 3.24 Separate Statement of Material Facts as to Which There is no Genuine Issue, at ¶ 62; CCS ¶ 56.4 justification letter.
-Mr. Debord also could not recall any oral statements made to justify this rate increase.
-Nevertheless, the rate increase was allowed to go into effect.
-CCS ¶ 54.
+CCF ¶ 54.
+And while Mr. Debord alludes to informal verbal discussions he may have with movers at Kentucky Association board meetings prior to the KTC's receipt of requests for rate increase, this testimony is extremely vague, and Mr. Debord cannot recall a specific example of even one such conversation.4 Moreover, Respondent's document production in this matter contained numerous, detailed notes of conversations Respondent's officers had with individuals including Mr. Debord.
+See, e.g., CX 48 (detailed notes on conversation with Buddy Boyd); RX101; RX 106; RX 178; RX 189; RX 190 (notes indicating that Mr. Debord told the Kentucky Association that its proposed rate increase would be allowed to take effect).
+Yet not one of Respondent's exhibits contain any notes of conversations purporting to show Mr. Debord advising Respondent on an appropriate level of a prospective rate increase.